rishiba/doc_crash_file_subsystem/02_file_subsystem.rst

 The VFS layer in the Linux Kernel is the file subsystem in Linux Kernel.
 Now you must go through the chapter 12 of the book ``Understanding the Linux Kernel by Daniel P Bovet and Marco Cesati``.

 The chapter will explain you in depth all the important concepts in the VFS layer.
-In the exercises of the book we will be using those concepts to see how the data structures interact with each other in the VSF layer.
+In the exercises of the book we will be using those concepts to see how the data structures interact with each other in the VFS layer.

 ======
 mkfs()